awsdocs/amazon-route53-docs/doc_source/ResourceRecordTypes.md

 1. <Value>2001:0db8:85a3:0:0:8a2e:0370:7334</Value>
 ```

-## CAA Record Type<a name="CAAFormat"></a>
+## CAA record type<a name="CAAFormat"></a>

-A CAA record lets you specify which certificate authorities \(CAs\) are allowed to issue certificates for a domain or subdomain\.
+A CAA record specifies which certificate authorities \(CAs\) are allowed to issue certificates for a domain or subdomain\.
 Creating a CAA record helps to prevent the wrong CAs from issuing certificates for your domains\.
 A CAA record isn't a substitute for the security requirements that are specified by your certificate authority, such as the requirement to validate that you're the owner of a domain\.

 You can use CAA records to specify the following:
 + Which certificate authorities \(CAs\) can issue SSL/TLS certificates, if any